decorator-factory/penguin-game/README.md

 - Left mouse button: shoot rocket

 Debug controls:
-- `R`: speed up the game 5 times (for debugging and demo development purposes)
+- `Q`/`E`: slow down or speed up the game.
+You can see the `target UPS` label in the top left to find out the current UPS.
+    The game is intended to be played at 240 ticks per second, but for examining demo

 If you get stuck, see how the demo penguin completes the level.

-## Building for desktop

-1. Install Rust 1.90.0 or later and Cargo
-2. Clone this repository, run `cargo build` in the repository directory
-3. The resulting executable is now in `./target/debug/penguin-game`

-If you want to build a faster release executable, run `cargo build --release` and look for the binary in `./target/release/penguin-game`

 ## Command-Line Interface (when running on desktop)